In the preface to his book POTPOURRI A PRIORI, poet Dylan Swift writes:

 and logic, with all that implies––observation, argumentation, and most of all, affirmation.”

-With the fifty-five poems included in Potpourri A Priori, Dylan Swift has created minimal, surreal, fragmentary wordplay that speaks with wit, irony and circumspection to the mystery of our humanness in an impersonal universe.
+With the fifty poems included in POTPOURRI A PRIORI, Dylan Swift has created minimal, surreal, fragmentary wordplay that speaks with wit, irony and circumspection to the mystery of human existence in an impersonal universe.

 American Roger Minick has been photographing the American experience for nearly half a century.
 His photographs are included in permanent collections at the Museum of Modern Art, The Metropolitan Museum of Art, the J Paul Getty Museum, George Eastman House, and The Smithsonian.
 Two previous mainstream photographic books, published by Scrimshaw Press, include DELTA WEST and HILLS OF HOME.
 The recent books AMERICAN BIOGRAPHICS, SIGHTSEER, CELL PEOPLE, SEEN from TRAIN, UNDOCUMENTED, THE ETERNAL STARE, PARTHENON MARBLES, CORNUCOPIA, EyeEurope, EyeRamblings, and FIFTY are published by Perambulation Press, a self-publishing venture founded by Roger Minick, specializing in fine quality limited edition books.
 Dylan Swift is Roger Minick's nom de plume.

 DELTA Published January 17, 2016